Order Promise Date calculator for Cin7 Core and Omni

 We have integrated with multiple 3PLs using REST APIs and traditional file transfer.
 Our approach is suitable for advanced integrations requiring custom logic.

-Order Configurators for Dear Systems
+Order Configurators for Cin7 Core (Cin7 Core (Dear)) Systems

 We have made order configurators which interact with customer-facing front end tools to allow customers to specify a range of options to build a custom product.